Learn About CHIP in Alaska

 - Prescription drugs.

 If they have AK Medicaid eligibility children can also access these services through Medicaid coverage.
 Additional services are covered by CHIP Medicaid in Alaska for pregnant women enrolled in Denali KidCare.
 These services pertain to the health of the mother and her unborn child.
-To learn more about CHIP covered services, you can download our comprehensive guide today.
+To learn more about CHIP covered services, you can download our free guide today.